sendgrid/docs/source/API_Reference/Web_API/Statistics/statistics_advanced.md

 navigation:
   show: true
 ---
-Advanced Statistics methods provide metrics on the he browsers and devices that are opening emails, as well as providing statistics based on geographic location or ISP.
+Advanced Statistics methods provide metrics on the browsers and devices that are opening emails, as well as providing statistics based on geographic location or ISP.
 {% anchor h2 %}
 Get Statistics for: Browsers, Clients, Devices, Geo, Global, Isp
 {% endanchor %}